Fast approximate anti-aliasing: Comparison

 The main advantage of this technique over conventional spatial anti-aliasing is that it does not require large amounts of computing power.
 It achieves this by smoothing undesirable jagged edges ("jaggies") as pixels, according to how they appear on-screen, rather than analyzing the 3D model itself, as in conventional spatial anti-aliasing.
 Since it is not based on the actual geometry, it will smooth not only edges between triangles, but also edges inside alpha-blended textures, or those resulting from pixel shader effects, which are immune to the effects of multisample anti-aliasing (MSAA).

-The downsides are that high contrast texture maps are blurred, that FXAA must be applied before rendering the HUD elements of a game lest it affect them too, and that polygonal details smaller than one pixel that would have been captured and rendered by MSAA and SSAA cannot be captured and rendered by FXAA alone.
+The downsides are that high contrast texture maps are blurred, effect that can be reduced by adjusting the "subpix filtering", that FXAA must be applied before rendering the HUD elements of a game lest it affect them too, and that polygonal details smaller than one pixel that would have been captured and rendered by MSAA and SSAA cannot be captured and rendered by FXAA alone.

+FXAA includes a specific sub-pixel low-pass filter pass to reduce shimmering and aliasing in shader results such as shadows and specular highlights.
+This stage uses a low-pass filter on 3x3 neighborhoods to dampen high-frequency artifacts, helping to reduce "shimmering" or "stipple" aliasing in moving images.